Islamic State claims responsibility for Kabul attack | Law-Order

 Islamic State claims responsibility for Kabul attack

+A spokesman for Afghanistan's Taliban-run interior ministry said an explosion outside the military airport in the capital Kabul had caused multiple casualties.
+The interior ministry denied the casualty figures claimed by Islamic State and said it would release the official death toll.

-Islamic State claimed responsibility for an attack on Taliban forces in Kabul on Sunday, the group said in a post on Telegram on Monday.
+Islamic State on Monday claimed responsibility for an attack on Taliban forces in Kabul.

-An explosion outside the military airport in the Afghan capital had caused multiple casualties, a spokesman for the Taliban-run interior ministry said.
+The militant group said on Telegram that the attack on Sunday had killed 20 people and wounded 30.
+A spokesman for Afghanistan's Taliban-run interior ministry said an explosion outside the military airport in the capital Kabul had caused multiple casualties.

+The interior ministry denied the casualty figures claimed by Islamic State and said it would release the official death toll.
+Islamic State has claimed several high-profile attacks in Kabul, including the storming of a hotel that caters to Chinese businessmen and a shooting at Pakistan's embassy that Islamabad called an assassination attempt against its ambassador, who escaped unharmed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)